Alexedishi/Gates-of-the-Bosphorus/.docs/devlog.md

 - Moved grefm_byzantium.020's scripting into monthly state pulse
 - Fixed Amalia of Oldenburg being a transgender icon :sadge:
 - balkfm_croatia.300 will not try to add a journal that already exists
+- Added scope assertions to the options in balkfm_romania.004/5
 - Several small localization mistakes